 Early Notables of the Randol family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Randol Notables in all our PDF Extended History products and printed products wherever possible.
+His son, John Randolph (died 1346) the third Earl of Moray was the second son of Thomas Randolph, first Earl of Moray.
+He succeeded to the earldom on the...
+Another 80 words (6 lines of text) are included under the topic Early Randol Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Randol family to the New World and Oceana